Jump to:Page Content

 Christian Binz, Tian Tang, and Joern Huenteler

 Innovation and knowledge in clean-tech industries develops in increasingly globalized networks, whose dynamics are not yet well understood by academia and policy making.
 Solar photovoltaics (PV) is a case in point for a sector that is evolving in a strongly globalized pattern, with several spatial shifts in technological leadership over very short periods of time.
 Especially the sector’s most recent history attracted a lot of attention.
 In less than ten years, solar PV manufacturing almost completely shifted to China, strongly challenging Western PV firms’ competitive position.
-A lively debate has emerged on whether Chinese companies leapfrogged to the global technological frontier, making Western industries fall behind also in terms of their technological knowledge base or if they essential-ly only transferred low value-added production know-how.
+A lively debate has emerged on whether Chinese companies leapfrogged to the global technological frontier, making Western industries fall behind also in terms of their technological knowledge base or if they essentially only transferred low value-added production know-how.
 Several qualitative case studies tried to address this question recently, but a more quantitative assessment of the PV sector’s knowledge base is still missing.
 This project aims at addressing this gap based on an extensive patent analysis of the world’s leading solar PV companies.
-It will extract the patent records of 15 key companies in the USA, EU and China and analyze their patent counts, the geographic scope of patenting activities as well as the geographic reach of co-patenting and patent citation networks.
-Based on social network analysis it derives an aggregate picture of the world’s PV knowledge base and identifies recent spatial shifts in the sector’s innovation activities.
-Ultimately, this will enable us to discuss near-to mid-term scenarios for the competitive positions of Western and Asian PV companies, to derive new stylized hypotheses for the ‘geography of transitions’ literature, and to inform policy making with a global view on relevant innovation processes in emerging cleantech industries.
+Based on a database of 85,000 solar PV patents field between 1968 and 2012, it derives an aggregate picture of the world’s PV knowledge base and identifies recent spatial shifts in the sector’s innovation activities.
+This enables a discussion of near-to mid-term scenarios for the competitive positions of Western and Asian PV companies, to derive new stylized hypotheses for the geography of transitions literature, and to inform policy making with a global view on relevant innovation processes in emerging cleantech industries.